SoCFPGA-learning/Chameleon96/1-blink-scratch-tutorial/readme.md

 Processing  >  Start compilation

-If all is ok it should return following message "Quartus Prime Full Compilation was successful.
-0 errors, xx warnings"
+If all is ok it should return following message: Quartus Prime Full Compilation was successful.
+0 errors, xx warnings.

 Programming the core into the FPGA
 ----------------------------------

+* Power up the board (without the SD card inserted).

 * Connect the micro usb cable to the Blaster usb port (next to the black low speed expansion port)